oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_unroll/README.md

 ## Examining the Reports
 Locate `report.html` in the `loop_unroll_report.prj/reports/` or `loop_unroll_s10_pac_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

-Navigate to the Area Report and compare the FPGA resource utilization of the kernels with unroll factors of 1, 2, 4, 8, and 16.
+Navigate to the Area Report and compare the kernels' FPGA resource utilization with unroll factors of 1, 2, 4, 8, and 16.
 In particular, check the number of DSP resources consumed.
 You should see the area grow roughly linearly with the unroll factor.

-You can also check the achieved system f<sub>MAX</sub> in order to verify the earlier calculations.
+You can also check the achieved system f<sub>MAX</sub> to verify the earlier calculations.

 ## Running the Sample